 The cover of the set is beautifully done.
 It looks just like the original cover, with a leather-like feel.
-The printing is gold embossed, and the picture appears to be a separate piece that is attached to the cover.
+The printing is gold embossed, and the picture appears as if it’s a separate piece that is attached to the cover.
 When the gatefold is opened, the vinyl record & booklet go into the top of the left side, and the four CD’s store on the right.

 What’s missing is detailed information on each song.
 Unlike the recent Tom Petty box set (or their own 1991 CSN box set), there is no list of musicians for each track, and no personal comments from the artists about each of the recordings.
 That’s disappointing.

 There’s a $250 all-vinyl 5-record set available from Rhino and the official CSN&Y site.
-It includes the above Alternates album that is being sold on Record Store Day (June 12th, 2021).
+It includes the above Alternates album that came out on Record Store Day (June 12th, 2021).
 The list price is $30.

 How many times have you purchased Deja Vu?
 I bought the original album when it was released in 1970.
 After it was stolen when I was in college, I bought a new copy.
 Then I bought the album when it came out on CD in the ‘80’s.
 All the major songs were also included in the 1991 CSN box set I bought.
 And now, it’s Deja Vu all over again.